cmput416/resources/papers.md

+# Replication Studies
+- Emery D. Berger, Celeste Hollenbeck, Petr Maj, Olga Vitek, and Jan Vitek. <a href="https://doi.org/10.1145/3340571">On the Impact of Programming Languages on Code Quality: A Reproduction Study</a>, TOPLAS '19, Volume 41, Issue 4, Article No. 21.
+- Lina Qiu, Yingying Wang, and Julia Rubin. <a href="https://doi.org/10.1145/3213846.3213873">Analyzing the Analyzers: FlowDroid/IccTA, AmanDroid, and DroidSafe</a>, ISSTA '18, pages 176-186.

 # User Studies
 - Davood Mazinanian, Ameya Ketkar, Nikolaos Tsantalis, and Danny Dig. <a href="https://doi.org/10.1145/3133909">Understanding the Use of Lambda Expressions in Java </a>, OOPSLA '17, Article No. 85.
 - Brittany Johnson, Yoonki Song, Emerson R. Murphy-Hill, and Robert W. Bowdidge.
 [Why Don't Software Developers Use Static Analysis Tools to Find Bugs?](https://doi.org/10.1109/ICSE.2013.6606613), ICSE '13, pages 672-681.